timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 external as with notes
 as well as internal through tools such as flashcards.

-%% Verification of symptom erasure %%
-%% IFS unloading (stage as opposed to process) %%
-%% Post-unburdening followup %%
-%% Leads to memory management perspectives and practice %% At this point, we have all of the information needed for the steps of memory reconsolidation and for IFS' celebratory [unloading](https://integralguide.com/50+Permanent+Notes/%F0%9F%92%A1+Terms/Internal+Family+Systems+Therapy/%F0%9F%92%A1+Unburdening).
+At this point,
+we have all of the information needed for the memory reconsolidation process and for IFS' celebratory [unloading](https://integralguide.com/50+Permanent+Notes/%F0%9F%92%A1+Terms/Internal+Family+Systems+Therapy/%F0%9F%92%A1+Unburdening).
-Afterwards, the only remaining tasks are to [follow-up](https://web.archive.org/web/20211102161123/https://personal-growth-programs.com/required-unburdening-succeed/) on the unburdening process and to verify that one's symptoms have disappeared.
+Afterwards, the only remaining tasks are to [follow-up](https://web.archive.org/web/20211102161123/https://personal-growth-programs.com/required-unburdening-succeed/) on the unburdening and to verify that one's symptoms have disappeared.

 As described in